-D. Turi Antique Shows is pleased to announce an exciting new one-day summer Antiques and Artisan Fair, to be held on the grounds of the beautiful Lasdon Park and Arboretum in Katonah, New York.
-The show will take place on June 3 from 10 AM to 4 PM.
+D. Turi Antique Shows is pleased to announce an exciting one-day summer Antiques and Artisan Fair, to be held on the grounds of the beautiful Lasdon Park and Arboretum in Katonah, New York.
+The show will take place on June 2 from 10 AM to 4 PM.
 Lasdon Park and Arboretum is a perfect setting for this event, conveniently situated on Route 35, with easy access at exit 6 off Rt.
 684.

 Along with antiques, the show will feature skilled artisans who create beautiful objects in many media, including wood, pottery, jewelry, and textiles.
 This will add a fresh dimension to the antiques show and will provide beautiful new handmade items alongside traditional antiques.

-The Arboretum will be holding its own flower show featuring tropical flowers on the grounds the same weekend, as well as their “New Horizons Flower Show Verse & Verdure.”
 The Friends of Lasdon will have a booth at the antiques and artisan show where they will be selling flowers.

 Featured among the antiques dealers will be well-known folk art dealer Francis Crespo of Lancaster, Pennsylvania.
 He will be bringing some fresh pieces to the show, including art, Americana, and many interesting surprises.
 “It will be whimsical, unusual and fun folk art,” according to Crespo.
 “I will also be bringing a few garden pieces to go along with the beautiful setting.”